There are four easy tests to check for a blown head gasket, and in this tutorial, I'm gonna' show you how to perform them in a step-by-step fashion.

 This simply involves removing the engine oil dipstick and checking the color of the oil.
 If this test doesn't prove you've got a blown head gasket, then the next step is test 2 in the next page.

-- Is the oil on the dipstick a creamy tan and is the oil thick?
-Or...
+1.)
+The oil on the dipstick is a creamy tan and is thick.

-- Is the oil on the dipstick its normal color and viscosity
+2.)
+The oil on the dipstick is its normal color and viscosity.

 Take a look at the following interpretations to find out which one best fits what you have observed of the color of the oil:

-CASE 1: The color of the oil is a light tan, like coffee with too much cream, this confirms that the head gasket is blown and that it's letting coolant mix with the engine oil.
+CASE 1: The color of the oil is a light tan, like coffee with too much creamer.
+This confirms that the head gasket is blown and that it's letting coolant mix with the engine oil.

 1.)
 The cylinder head warped which caused the head gasket to burn.